 Public transport end stations should start with different letters

-Summary: People often remember only the first letter; ambiguity creates confusion.
+Friction: People often remember only the first letter; ambiguity creates confusion.

 #transport #wayfinding